 Once in Italy, you will register with the immigration authorities (Questura).
 I have a tip for you: sometimes the Italian authority grants a temporary “Family Residence Permit” to the family members of Italian citizens.

 That is a 2-years residence permit called Permesso di Soggiorno per Motivi Familiari.

-This a permit is enough for family members to access health care coverage, work, study and travel visa-free to the other 27 European Union member states.
+This permit is enough for family members to access health care coverage, work, study, and travel visa-free to the other 27 European Union member states.

 However, this type of permit has some distinct disadvantages.
 It doesn’t allow you to:

 … stay in any other European Union member state after three months;

 … work or study in any other European Union member state, even on a temporary basis;